What Did Jack Do?

 What Did Jack Do? is a 2017 American black-and-white short film written and directed by David Lynch.
 It premiered on November 8, 2017, at the Fondation Cartier pour l'Art Contemporain in Paris.
 It was later released to Netflix on January 20, 2020.
 In the film, a detective (played by Lynch) interrogates a capuchin monkey who possibly committed a murder.

-Plot
+Premise

 The film's synopsis reads "In a locked down train station, a homicide detective conducts an interview with a tormented monkey."